mafiariders7/Expenese-Tracker/README.md

-# Getting Started with Create React App
+#This is a Expense Tracker App

+Link

+You can Track - Each expense
+              - How Much your Total Balance
+              - What is your total Income and total Expense

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and TailWind CSS
+This project was bootstrapped with React and TailWind CSS

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+To run the app localy :
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+### `Clone this repo`
+### `Download the noad modules`
+### `Run npm start in cmd`

+The app will run your local Host